 U.S. consumers: Online Grocery Shopping - Statistics & Facts

 The vast majority of grocery shopping still takes place in traditional brick-and mortar stores.
 But according to industry experts, this pattern may change during the next decades.
 More and more tech-savvy retailers now offer grocery delivery options for their customers in the United States.
 Like the milk man used to do in the past, retailers bring food items right to your doorstep.
-As of 2016, some 5 percent of U.S. consumers preferred shopping for groceries online.
-In total, U.S. online grocery sales amounted to about 7 billion U.S. dollars in 2015 and are expected to rise to 18 billion U.S. dollars by 2020.
+As of 2017, some 31 percent of U.S. consumers were likely to buy groceries online.
+In total, U.S. online grocery sales amounted to about 14.2 billion U.S. dollars in 2017 and are expected to rise to nearly 30 billion U.S. dollars by 2021.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.